andreeavflorea/Metrics_validation/README.md

 - LocSpiral

 These methods correspond to the post-processing approaches evaluated in the associated publication.
 Brief installation instructions are detailed in *Section 3.Installation of post-processing methods in /docs/Installation Guide.pdf.*

+**Note on naming:** In this repository and Dataverse, DeepEMhancer results are stored under *dem1*, and LocScale- results under *locscale-*.
+In the paper, these methods are referred to as *dem* and *locscale** respectively.
+Both notations correspond to the same data and methods.

 **Note:** This repository does not include the software for these methods.
 In order to generate new post-processed maps, you must first install each method on your system.
 Once installed, the script will automatically run the method and generate the corresponding post-processed maps, following the expected folder structure (see the *Dataset Organization* section).